shinnosukeono/shinnosukeono.github.io/content/project/gran_ed/index.md

 ---
 title: "Granular Mechanics and Industrial Infrastructure Research Group "
 summary: "The Granular Mechanics and Industrial Infrastructure group is part of the School of Engineering at the University of Edinburgh.
-This group contains more than 20 members who use a combination of experimental testing, analytical methods and simulations (with appropriate verification and validation) to investigate the behaviour of a diverse range of granular materials."
+This research group uses a  combination of experimental testing, analytical methods and simulations to investigate the behaviour of a diverse range of granular materials."

 tags: